haydenhughes/howl/README.md

 A dead man's switch that sends alerts if a GET request doesn't arrive on time.
 Check out [wolf](https://gitlab.com/huggles/wolf) for a cli client to help streamline the process of checkin.

+## DISCLAIMER
+*DO NOT USE HOWL TO PROTECT ANYTHING IMPORTANT*.
+Howl is extremely alpha and should not be trusted.
+Howl comes with ABSOLUTELY NO WARRANTY.
+I am not responsible for any damages.

 ## Services
 A service is a platform which can send data like emails or discord.
 Currently the supported services are: